 As previously mentioned, the exposure of your skin to direct sunlight can negatively affect the condition of it.
 Ever heard of the common saying that “your hands tell your age”.
 Our hands are affected by multiple factors that make them age faster and UV rays are the greatest contributor to aging.
 By using sun protective gloves, you protect the skin on your hands from the sunlight exposure and can keep your hand’s skin younger and healthier for a long time.

-We don’t mean cool as in sharp, but in a literal meaning.
+We don’t mean cool as in sharp but in a literal meaning.
 Sun protective gloves help you stay cooler on a sunny day, eliminate sweating thus preventing your hands from getting uncomfortable or developing some type of rash or blisters.
 Certain fabric technologies as well as the water wicking process will do the trick.
-However, depending on the design you choose, it doesn’t mean you can’t also benefit of a stylish component of it and look cool as well.
+However, depending on the design you choose, it doesn’t mean you can’t also benefit from a stylish component of it and look cool as well.

-Dermatologists worldwide agree that wearing sun protective gloves protects your skin better from UV rays.
+Dermatologists worldwide agree that wearing sun-protective gloves protects your skin better from UV rays.
 Sun protective gloves are recommended over sunscreen because the sunscreen can rub off, lose its effectiveness through perspiration or just wear off after a set amount of time.
 They are specifically useful for people with more sensitive and delicate skin.

 Sun gloves are made of a resilient but thin material and can serve you for many uses.
 They are highly durable and easily withstand washing without losing their quality or sun protective properties.
 Most sungloves are protective because of the way the fabric is woven (very tightly, blocking out UV rays), not by a chemical treatmet.
 Thus, they don’t lose their effectiveness with use unless use is causing their threads to unravel and weaken.
 By investing into sun protective gloves you invest into healthier skin, save on pricy sun spot removal and skin damage treatments in the long run and preserve the good condition and youth of your hands.
 Most importantly, those who have higher susceptability to skin cancer or those with photosensitivies like Lupus can rest assured they are protecting their hands from such issues.